-- A general idea of what services you would like to offer (I have included some examples on our media kit template)
+- General idea of what services you’d like to offer (or use the examples in our media kit template)

 Then, pick your color palette and gather your design elements.
-You will likely need icons for your blog stats and social media stats, and you may also want to include charts or graphics if you have a more advanced media kit.
+You’ll likely need icons for your blog stats and social media stats.

-- About you: Who are you and why do you do what you do
+- About you (who you are, and why do you do what you do)

 - Services offered